ThomasRobertFr/mandoline/README.md

 This application aims to provide access to GeoMondrian for [our custom GeoNode](https://github.com/loganalysis/geonode) in order to display geographic business intelligence data.

-We are not currently trying to make this application avaliable for an other purpose.
+We are not currently trying to make this application available for an other purpose.
 If you want to get involved and help, please contact us !